Smoking Fish

 2. A heavy smoke is applied for about 30-45 minutes with the exit smoke damper left at ¼ open position.
 The temperature is gradually raised to 122° F (50° C).

-Typical fish fillets are smoked from 1 to 5 hours depending on the size.
-When smoking is finished, the fish should be first air cooled to the ambient temperature and then kept under refrigeration to prevent the growth of microorganisms.
+Typical fish fillets are smoked for 1 to 5 hours, depending on the size.
+When smoking is finished, the fish should be first air-cooled to the ambient temperature and then kept under refrigeration to prevent the growth of microorganisms.
 This cooling process should be accomplished within 12 hours.
-The moisture content of most smoked fish averages 60-75% which is still much too high to inhibit growth of bacteria so the fish have to be kept under refrigeration.
+The moisture content of most smoked fish averages 60-75%, which is still much too high to inhibit the growth of bacteria, so the fish has to be kept under refrigeration.
 Fish is cooked when its meat flakes out easily when pressed with a knife or a fork.
-Different sources quote different temperatures and processing times so use your own judgement.
+Different sources quote different temperatures and processing times, so use your own judgment.

 A typical hot smoking of the fish.